-After guiding Manchester United to a historic Premier League, FA Cup and UEFA Champions League treble the previous season, the newly knighted Sir Alex Ferguson led his team to a sixth PL title in eight seasons, retaining the trophy by a record 18 points.
+After guiding Manchester United to a historic Premier League, FA Cup and UEFA Champions League treble the previous season, the newly knighted Sir Alex Ferguson led his team to a sixth PL title in eight seasons, retaining the trophy by 18 points.

 Few could have predicted United being champions again after a number of challengers strengthened in the summer of 1999, but a run of 11 successive wins at the end of the campaign sealed their defence.